 - Loss of companionship or consortium

-Our team is here to help you and your loved ones.
-For a free case evaluation with a member of our firm, call D. Miller & Associates, PLLC today at (713) 850-8600.
+If you or a loved one developed an adverse health condition due to Zantac, our team can file your lawsuit.
+For a free case evaluation with a member of our firm, call D. Miller & Associates, PLLC™ today at (713) 850-8600.